-- To enable or disable the instruction cache - To specify a clock speed faster than 25 MHz - To enable or disable target system interrupts - To enable or disable break on writes to ROM - To specify the BKPT instruction for breakpoints - To specify the target memory access size - To specify the initial ISP and PC values
+- To enable or disable the instruction cache - To specify a clock speed faster than 25 MHz - To enable or disable target system interrupts - To enable or disable break on writes to ROM - To enable or disable breakpoint acknowledge interlock - To specify the target memory access size - To specify the initial ISP and PC values

-To enable or disable the on-chip instruction cache
+To enable or disable the on-chip caches

 - 1 Choose the Settings→Emulator Config→Hardware...
-(ALT, S, E, H) command. - 2 Select or deselect the Enable On-chip Instruction Cache check box. - 3 Choose the OK button to exit the Emulator Config dialog box.
+(ALT, S, E, H) command. - 2 Select or deselect the Enable Instruction/Data Caches check box. - 3 Choose the OK button to exit the Hardware Config dialog box.

-You should disable the on-chip instruction cache when you trace program execution.
-This causes all instruction fetches to be visible on the external bus (at the expense of processor performance).
+You should disable the on-chip instruction and data caches when you trace program execution.
+This causes all memory accesses to be visible on the external bus (at the expense of processor performance).

-The on-chip instruction cache memory is enabled or disabled by controlling the /CDIS signal.
+The on-chip cache memory is enabled or disabled by controlling the /CDIS signal.